Past Speaking Engagements

 - I still have not learned how to read Braille.
 So, I listen too lots of books and discuss them with my daughter and son, oftentimes more than they want.

-- It took me until 2009 to make my first U.S. Adaptive Water Ski Team and will be heading to Norway with the 2019 Adaptive Water Ski Team in July.
+- It took me until 2009 to make my first USA Adaptive Water Ski Team.

 - I am using my 4th successor dog since Cody, she is a Fidelco German Shepherd named Subi.

 Michael Royal Feature – People Nov/Dec 2002

 The words, “I can’t,” aren’t in Michael Royal’s vocabulary.

 He earned a bachelor’s degree in business administration from the University of Nebraska in 1990 and his MBA in 1993.
 He’s run 15 marathons, won a bronze medal in an alpine downhill ski championship and placed second in a national water skiing championship.
 And he did it all while legally blind.

 Mike wasn’t born blind.
 When he was five years old, his kindergarten teacher noticed that he couldn’t see anything when she turned off the classroom lights to show a film.
 He was consequently diagnosed with retinitis pigmentosa – a hereditary disease that causes degeneration of the retina and progressive loss of vision.
 There is no cure, and eventually Mike became legally blind by the time he was 18 years old.

 When he graduated from high school, Mike could only see what was directly in front of him as if he was looking through a tunnel.
 And that tunnel has grown smaller each year.
 When a person stands in front of him these days, he can only see a fraction of that person’s face.
 From a few feet away, he only sees their outline.